tjira/acorn/README.md

 }
 ```

 This simulation takes a few seconds, since the time complexity increases exponentially.
-After the simulation is complete, you can visualize the results using the commands in the below sections.
+You can visualize the results using the commands in the below sections.

 <details> <summary><b>Wavefunction 1D</b></summary>